 If neither of those diet plans is appealing, some health experts have suggested the Nordic diet, another vegetable-oriented and seafood-oriented meal plan.

 Given that most Nordic countries have obesity rates under 15 percent, that seems like a safe bet.

 As anyone who’s ever craved a hamburger or a slice of pizza after watching an ad on television knows, exposure can be persuasive in helping you make an unhealthy food choice.

-That’s especially true for children, with many studies showing a link between what food ads kids are exposed to and higher body mass index scores.
+That’s especially true for children, with showing a link between what food ads kids are exposed to and higher body mass index scores.